Lucy Seifert, Life Coach London

 Nosey Parkers

-So first be aware of what kinds of questions you’re willing to answer and in what situations.
+So first be aware of what kinds of questions you feel fine about answering and in what situations.
 It’s up to you to set your own boundaries as to the type of information you give away.
+Take care not to get drawn in because you feel embarrassed refusing and so end up giving away information you want to keep private.
+Avoid abrupt responses like “Mind your own business” and be clear and polite, such as “I don’t like discussing my finances at work”.

 Sulking and the Silent Treatment